dorianpl/backbaseAssignment/README.md

 * driver.platform=<b>local</b>
 * driver.browser=

 Browsers can be chosen between the ones mentioned above.
+Notice that added drivers are for Windows.
+If you run it on other OS make sure to use correct drivers and change System Separators in `src/test/resources/driver.properties`.

 ### Headless